icy/blog/NAS.md

 ## Description

 All information below is relevant to QNAP TS-x64 device.
-My version is`-8G` whic means  it has 8GB by default
+My version is`-8G` which means  it has 8GB by default

 Hardware  spec: https://www.qnap.com/en-us/product/ts-264/specs/hardware/TS-264-8G.pdf